-22. Under item 3 of the First Schedule of the Goods and Services Tax (Relief) Order 2014, Federal and State Government departments (including public educational institutions) are given relief from payment of GST on the acquisition of all goods, excluding petroleum and imported motorcars, subject to the conditions prescribed.
-By virtue of subsection 56(4) of the GST Act 2014, the supplier (seller) of the goods is not required to charge GST on the sales to the public educational institutions.
-However, the supplier has to claim relief from charging in accordance with the Third Schedule of the GST (Relief) Order 2014.
-The public educational institution too has to submit a certificate to claim relief from the payment of GST in accordance with the Third Schedule of the GST (Relief) Order 2014 to the supplier.
+22. Under Item 3, First Schedule, GST (Relief) Order 2014, Federal and State Government departments (including public educational institutions) are given relief from payment of GST on the acquisition of all goods, excluding petroleum and imported motorcars, subject to the conditions prescribed.
+By virtue of Subsection 56(4), GST Act 2014, the supplier (seller) of the goods is not required to charge GST on the sales to the public educational institutions.
+The public educational institution has to issue a certificate to claim relief from the payment of GST in accordance with the Third Schedule, GST (Relief) Order 2014 to the supplier.
+The supplier need to issue a tax invoice and state in the tax invoice that he is relief from charging GST for a supply to the public educational institution given relief under the GST (Relief) Order 2014.
 Relief from the payment of GST given to the public educational institution is only for goods but not for services acquired.
 GST has to be paid for any services acquired such as consultancy, security, computer repairs, maintenance and cleaning services.